richardTowers/verify-tech-docs/source/documentation/ms/msWorks.md

 use.

-If the local matching service finds a match, it creates a correlation between the hashed persistent identifier and the existing record.
+If the local matching service finds a match, it creates a correlation between the hashed PID and the existing record.
 This enables cycle 0 matching to occur during subsequent transactions.

 #### Cycle 2: (not used)